-Check respective description of specializations for details about entrance examinations. (pp.15~20) Apply using Form 2-1 and Form 2-2
+Check respective description of specializations for details about entrance examinations. (pp.15~23) Apply using Form 2-1 and Form 2-2

 Oct.
-2023 Description Department Specialization Enrollment of Capacity specialization Department of Specialization in Architecture and Urban Culture A few Dece 15 Architecture (Architectural Field Only) students Page15 and Urban Specialization in Architecture (Y-GSA) A few Dece 16 Culture Specialization in Architecture (1-05A) students Page16 Department of Specialization in Infrastructure and Urban Society A few Page18 Infrastructure (Urban Infrastructure Field Only) students ragero and Urban Specialization in International Infrastructure A few Page20 Society (IGSI) students rage20
+2024 Description Department Specialization Enrollment of Capacity specialization Department of Specialization in Architecture and Urban Culture A few Dece 15 Architecture (Architectural Field Only) students Page15 and Urban Specialization in Architecture (Y-GSA) A few Daga 17 Culture specialization in Architecture (1-GSA) students Page17

+Department of Specialization in Infrastructure and Urban Society A few Page21 Infrastructure (Urban Infrastructure Field Only) students and Urban Society Specialization in International Infrastructure (IGSI) A few students Page23

-Note: Candidates to the Specialization in Infrastructure and Urban Society [Humanities and Social Sciences Field] have to take the regular admission.
+Note: Candidates to the Specialization in Architecture and Urban Culture [Urban Culture Field] or the Specialization in Culture (Y-GSC) or the Specialization in Infrastructure and Urban Society [Humanities and Social Sciences Field] have to take the regular admission.